garden-of-delete/recombo_public/README.md

 `homfly -- |` or ` homfly -- > output_file` for use in a stream.

+## xinger

 ## idknot
 Idknot takes a input file or stream of homfly polynomials and associates each one with a topology, or 'unknown' if unrecognized.
+It expects an input file of homfly polynomials, one on each line, and can output the identifications in a variety of ways as described below.

 #### Usage
 Running `idknot` with no other arguments will print out detailed usage information.
 Some common usage scenarios: